 Frequently asked questions

-Contemporary Nexus Diamonds are patented diamond simulants that are grown in a lab.
+Nexus Diamond Alternatives are patented diamond simulants that are grown in a lab.
 To the naked eye, they are identical to mined diamonds; but have a different chemical compound.
 They cut glass, and most jewelers, or even trained gemologists, cannot tell the difference between a Nexus Diamond and a perfect mined diamond, even with a loupe.

 Are they diamonds?

 No. Nexus Diamonds are the best diamond alternative on the market.
 They simulate diamonds so perfectly, they are virtually indistinguishable visually from flawless, colorless mined diamonds.
 They are grown in a lab under perfect conditions, making them perfect in the criteria—cut, color, and clarity—by which mined diamonds are graded.
 They feel and wear as a mined diamond would (they will even cut glass) but are eco- and ethically-friendly—without guilt—and cost significantly less.
 They have a different elemental composition from diamonds and are not pure carbon diamonds.
 They look and wear as diamonds, but they are not diamonds chemically.

 No. Nexus Diamonds are a patented, proprietary product and are different from CZ or moissanite in chemical composition, physical properties, and visual characteristics.
 They are much closer to mined diamonds visually and in the manner in which they wear.

 While a well-cut CZ may look similar to a diamond when it is new, it is a weak and porous stone that easily deteriorates, scratches and becomes cloudy.

 Moissanite refracts light differently and is around 2.5 times as sparkly as a diamond.
 While moissanite is nearly as hard as a diamond, it looks different and is easily distinguished from a diamond by eye alone.